 Once they reach the four to six-year level, they earn an average monthly salary of R53 511.
 They make 5.4% (R2 727) more than the backend average at this stage of their careers.

 This gap disappears when they first become seniors: Java backend developers with six to ten years of experience earn an average of R69 798, on par with the average for backend developers as a whole.

 However, once they pass the ten-year mark, Java backend developers can expect an average salary of R99 618, 9.4% (R8 575) above the backend average.

 Keep in mind

-The data in this article is taken from OfferZen’s 2022 State of the Software Developer Nation Report.
-In this article, ‘salary’ refers to the gross monthly salary (before tax) provided by more than 3200 survey respondents.
+The data in this article comes from OfferZen’s 2023 State of the Software Developer Nation Report.
+In this article, ‘salary’ refers to the gross monthly salary (before tax) provided by more than 4500 survey respondents.

 Average salaries are single data points and only one part of a bigger story.
-It’s expected that many respondents may earn significantly more or significantly less than these averages.
-However, by mapping the average salaries for different levels of experience, we hope to map underlying trends.
+Many respondents are expected to earn significantly more or less than these averages.
+However, we aim to provide a picture of underlying trends by mapping the average salaries for different experience levels.

-Salaries are dependent on the industry, individual, perks and nature of work.
-These factors all influence the salary a company will offer to a prospective hire.
-Most developers are “fluent” in several languages and this will affect the final figures as well.
+Salaries depend on the industry, individual, perks and nature of work.
+These factors influence the salary a company will offer prospective hires.
+In addition, most developers are “fluent” in several languages, which will affect the final figures.

 - How to Negotiate a Job Offer That’s More Than Just the Money

 - Developer Salaries 2022: Cape Town, Johannesburg and Pretoria